google-deepmind/mujoco/doc/XMLreference.rst

 .. _asset-hfield-content_type:

 :at:`content_type`: :at-val: `string, optional`
-   If the file attribute is specified, then this sets the `MIME <https://en.wikipedia.org/wiki/MIME>`_ type of the file to be loaded.
+   If the file attribute is specified, then this sets the `Media Type <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ (formerly known as MIME types) of the file to be loaded.
 Any filename extensions will be overloaded.
 Currently ``image/png`` and ``image/vnd.mujoco.hfield`` are supported.

 .. _asset-hfield-file: